macagua/django-localflavor-ve/README.rst

 Using Venezuela Local Flavor on my project
 ==========================================
-A example to use the Venezuelan Local Flavor into your Django_ projects was added here_.
+You can see an example to use the Venezuelan Local Flavor in your Django_ projects here_.

 Tested
 ======

-  * With Django 1.2.4 and Python 2.6
+  * Django 1.2.4 and Python 2.6

 TODO
 ====

-  * Add suport for the Django latest version
+  * Add full support to ISO-3166-2:VE_ regulations.
-  * Implement fields for regions, states, municipalities and parishes based on ISO-3166-2:VE_ regulations.
+  * Write tests for all fields

 .. _Django: http://djangoproject.com/
 .. _localflavor: http://docs.djangoproject.com/en/dev/ref/contrib/localflavor/